Joyceku1020/recipe-nutrition-analysis/README.md

 Since there were extreme outliers in the calories column, I decided to only analyze recipes with calories less than 2000.

+I first examined the distribution of calories across all recipes.
+The histogram below shows how calories are distributed:

+<iframe
+ src="assets/calories-distribution.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+The plot reveals that most recipes fall under 1,000 calories, with a noticeable peak between 100 to 300 calories.
+The distribution is right-skewed, eamning there are more low-calorie recipes and fewer high-calorie ones, even after removing the extreme outliers.

 I displayed most common cuisine tags in recipes, without including overlapping cuisines.
 I removed the more general cuisine varieties.
 For example, I removed american because of the american subsection cuisines.

 ### Bivariate Analysis